 You should meet at least once to discuss the following action items.
 Teamwork and collaboration are vital in every job but might be needed in some jobs other than others.
-Mentors may discuss how they collaborate with their colleagues and other professionals.
+Discuss how you collaborate with your colleagues and other professionals.

 - Review progress of goals set at the beginning of the mentoring relationship.
-Make adjustments as needed; - Review your competency level in teamwork and collaboration and brainstorm strategies to improve skills; and - Reflect on a recent group project and have them answer how information was communicated, decisions were made, and if there was conflict, how was it handled.
+Make adjustments as needed; - Review your mentee's competency level in teamwork and collaboration and brainstorm strategies to improve skills; and - Have your mentee reflect on a recent group project and have them answer how information was communicated, decisions were made, and if there was conflict, how was it handled.
 (Did anything go wrong?
 If so, how did it get resolved?
-What would you have done differently?
-What did you learn?)
-Bonus: this is regularly asked in interviews!
+What would they have done differently?
+What did they learn?)
+Bonus: this is regularly asked in interviews so you will be helping them prepare for future interviews!